 - Automatic extended warranty for items purchased with your Venture card

 Of course, all of these Capital One Venture benefits are in addition to the fact that all new Venture cards are made of metal.
 In the ultra-competitive credit card arena, the high-end cards are now being made out of metal.
 They still work the same as the classic plastic credit cards you still might carry, but, this metal card can be a great way to turn some heads your way.

 Related: Best Metal Credit Cards

 Is The Capital One Venture Rewards Credit Card Worth $95 A Year?

-Like similar travel credit cards, the Capital One Venture Rewards Credit Card has a $95 annual fee (waived for the first year).
+Like similar travel credit cards, the Capital One Venture Rewards Credit Card has a $95 annual fee.
 You will never pay a foreign transaction fee.
 Plus, there’s no additional fee for adding an authorized user.